 If you would like to check the risk factors and investment objectives for the BUSSQ investment options you’re currently in, you can see this information on our investment options page.

 If you have any questions or would like further information, please call us on 1800 692 877.
-As a BUSSQ member you receive advice on investment choice at no extra cost*.
+As a BUSSQ member you have access to personal financial advice on investment choice at no extra cost*.

-* Personal limited financial advice about super including contributions and choosing insurance and investment options, is provided by Skylight Financial Solutions at no extra cost to BUSSQ members as it is included in BUSSQ’s administration fee.
-This information is general advice only and does not take into account or consider your personal objectives, financial situation or needs.
 Before acting, you should review the relevant Product Disclosure Statement to ensure you have all the information about the BUSSQ product and how it works and consider the appropriateness of the information to your needs or seek independent advice from a properly qualified professional.
 Prepared by BUSS (Queensland) Pty Ltd (ABN 15 065 081 281, AFSL 237860) as Trustee for BUSSQ (BUSSQ Fund, ABN 85 571 332 201).
-BUSSQ owns Skylight Financial Solutions Pty Ltd (ABN 46 076 835 848, AFSL 450139), the company that provides financial advice to our members.